AElfProject/AElf/docs-sphinx/tutorials/boot-sequence.md

 This section mainly explains how the AElf Blockchain starts from the initial nodes, and gradually replaces the initial nodes with true production nodes through elections, thus completing the complete process of AElf Blockchain startup.

-## Start boot nodes
+## 1. Start boot nodes

-We need to start at least one or more initial nodes to start the AElf Blockchain, and 1-5 boot nodes are recommended.
+We need to start at least one or more initial nodes to start the AElf Blockchain, and 1-5 initial nodes are recommended.

-In the Getting Started section, we described the steps to start multiple nodes, you can follow the doc [Running multi-nodes with Docker](../getting-started/development-environment/docker-multi-node.md)  to complete the initial node startup (this section also takes the example of starting three boot nodes).
+In the Getting Started section, we described the steps to start multiple nodes, you can follow the doc [Running multi-nodes with Docker](../getting-started/development-environment/docker-multi-node.md)  to complete the initial nodes startup (this section also takes the example of starting three initial nodes).

-Since the default period of election time is 604800 seconds(7 days), if you want to see the result of the election more quickly, modify the configuration file AppSettings.json before starting the boot nodes to set the PeriodSeconds to smaller:
+Since the default period of election time is 604800 seconds(7 days), if you want to see the result of the election more quickly, modify the configuration file appsettings.json before starting the boot nodes to set the PeriodSeconds to smaller:

 ```json
 {